Calls of Hope

 Pierogi, a National Aviary juvenile African Penguin

 Another bird at risk for an “Extinct in the Wild” IUCN status is the beloved African Penguin.
 Due to overfishing, climate change, and human encroachment on nesting grounds.
 It is estimated that this species will be functionally extinct in South Africa by 2035.
 However, the National Aviary leads the way as the AZA’s SAFE (Saving Animals From Extinction) program leader for African Penguins ensuring that all hope is not lost.
-While caring for more than a dozen of African Penguins who call the National Aviary home, we continue to work with colleagues around the world to address the challenges mentioned above, that the endangered species continues to endure.
+While caring for more than a dozen of African Penguins who call the National Aviary home, we continue to work with colleagues around the world to address the challenges mentioned above, that the Critically Endangered species continues to endure.
 Learn more about our most recent juvenile penguin, Pierogi’s journey and the individualized care the animal staff provides to the African Penguin colony here.

 None of the efforts the National Aviary does with these species, and others, is possible without the support of people like you.
 Your gift this fall brings us one step closer to saving species here and abroad.